UnionHerald police blotters

 Theft, burglary

-• On April 9 in the 16800 block of Leyte Street NE a license plate was stolen off a vehicle.
+• On April 15 in the 13800 block of Johnson Street NE a license plate was stolen from a vehicle.

+• On April 15 in the 15300 block of Jackson Street NE a man was arrested on burglary charges after getting stuck in the woods on someone’s property.

 Assault

-• On April 7 in the 1400 block of Lombardy Drive NE a juvenile was arrested on assault charges.
+• On April 11 in the 18100 block of Highway 65 NE a man was arrested on domestic assault charges.

 OAK GROVE